jrawbits/AccessR/README.md

 As the name suggests, the tool uses the R Statistical Environment to perform its computations.
-So you'll need to install a recent version of R from one of the CRAM mirrors (see http://cran.r-project.org).
+So you'll need to install a recent version of R from one of the CRAN mirrors (see http://cran.r-project.org).
 For Ubuntu, you can look here: https://cran.r-project.org/bin/linux/ubuntu/

+On Ubuntu 14.04 ("trusty") you can do the following to connect a R repository (replacing "<my.favorite.cran.mirror>" with one of the mirrors you can find at https://cran.r-project.org/mirrors.html:

+    sudo echo "deb https://<my.favorite.cran.mirror>/bin/linux/ubuntu trusty/" > /etc/apt/sources.list.d/cran.list

-In addition to installing R itself, you will need the R development environment to compile R packages from source.
-You can install on Ubuntu using apt-get:
+Then you can run these commands to install R itself, plus the development environment for compiliing packages from source:

-    sudo apt-get install r-base-dev
+    sudo apt-get update # to read the repository sudo apt-get install r-base r-base-dev

 You will need several R packages (specifically: sp, raster, rgdal, gdistance).
 You will also need Rserve to allow the NMTK environment